Azure-Samples/Microchip-PIC-IoT-Wx/PIC_IoT_Central.md

 - I can't see my commands being typed on the terminal?

 > Try using [TeraTerm](https://osdn.net/projects/ttssh2/releases/).
 The defaults settings seem to work the best and it has additional features like session resumption and auto-finding serial connections.

+- The provisioning tool doesn't seem to be working?

+> Make sure MPLAB X is **NOT** open while running the provisioning tool.